 Voluntary RoHS II compliance assessment for medical devices - The basis for this assessment is RoHS II, the technical documentation according to Annex II Module A of Decision 768/2008/EC, EN 50581, IEC 62596 and IEC 62474.
 This assessment is product related and not system related and can be done off-site at TÜV SÜD laboratories or on-site at your manufacturing facility.

-TÜV SÜD RoHS certification mark - The TÜV SÜD RoHS mark attests that the product has been tested, inspected and certified in accordance with the RoHS Directive.
+TÜV SÜD RoHS certification mark - The TÜV SÜD mark attests that the product has been tested, inspected and certified in accordance with the directive.

 Analytical tests (screening tests) - TÜV SÜD Product Service can offer analytical testing services at various locations worldwide.